How to Use Nano Text Editor Commands in Linux

 At the search menu, enter

-Nano has a built in spell checking feature that relies on the
+Nano has a built in spell checking feature, but you will need to install the

 yum install spell